 If you’re suffering from a bad hair transplant, let our experts at the Wimpole Clinic help you find the right solution for corrective treatment.

 At the Wimpole Clinic we specialise in trichology – the study and practice of cosmetic procedures for the hair and scalp – and offer a number of highly effective treatments to overcome bad hair transplants.

-The corrective treatments used today are Follicular Unit Transplantation (FUT) or Follicular Unit Excision (FUE).
-Both forms of hair transplant involve a surgical procedure and require a great deal of skill from the surgeon, so choosing an experienced and reputable clinic is key to a successful restorative hair transplant.
+We use Follicular Unit Transplantation (FUT) or Follicular Unit Excision (FUE) to correct poorly performed hair transplants.
+These surgical procedures require a great deal of skill from the surgeon, so choosing an experienced and reputable clinic is key to a successful restorative hair transplant.